pavel-paulau/perfdb/README.md

 It's built on top of very fast components.
 All samples are automatically indexed and queries are nearly instantaneous.
 Interaction with storage is implemented via simple REST API.
 There are asynchronous and fully concurrent handlers behind every endpoint, so that your requests will never wait.

 Deployment is straightforward as well.
-It only requires running database (MongoDB, as for the moment of writing) and Go environment.
+It only requires running database (TokuMX, as for the moment of writing).

 Storing samples
 ---------------